flibiofav/MyTEAddons/README.md

-# TablaclusExplorerAddon_Dropdown
+# MyTEAddons
+A space to save my personal addons for Tablacus Explorer

+dropdown:
   Adds "Folder Dropdown" to the type.
   Coming from Explorer+QTTabbar, I missed the dropdown funcionality in the "toolbar" addon.

   Use: Add a new item, select type "Folder dropdown" and choose a folder in the "options" button.
 On click, shows a dropdown list with the   content of the folder; on double-click, opens the folder in a new tab.